 We agreed with the lady that the restoration is really worthwhile and we hoped that the worldwide Clan Hannay succeed with their fundraising.

-High on the wall above the door you can see the Hannay court of arms.
+High on the wall above the door you can see the Hannay coat of arms.

 As you would imagine, my featured image today is another photograph of Sorbie Tower from a slightly different perspective.